-When markers are turned on in the Markers dialog box (press [Markers] or choose Measure > Markers... from the main menu), you can drag the name handles to position them.
+When markers are turned on in the Markers dialog box (press [Markers] or choose Measure > Markers... from the main menu (see page 38)), you can drag the name handles to position them.

 Customize the Favorites Menu

 You can add your favorite menu items to the Favorites menu for quicker access.